The Science of Compassion

 Self-compassion was two to three times more predictive than mindfulness in explaining anxiety, depression, worry, and quality of life.

-The study tested correlation, not causation: the study does not show that self-compassion can be as easily increased as mindfulness, and even if self-compassion can be trained, this study has not shown that this increase would actually increase quality of life.
+The study tested correlation, not causation: the study does not show that self-compassion can be as easily increased as mindfulness, and even if self-compassion can be trained, this study has not shown that this increase would actually increase the quality of life.
 A longitudinal study comparing the effects of mindfulness meditation against LKM meditation would be significantly more revealing.

 Journal of Anxiety Disorders, 2010